The Public Practicum · NYC

 Internal review · Enter password to continue

-A purpose-built digital platform for onboarding 100+ NYC commissioners and deputy commissioners into the Mamdani administration.
-This page walks through the prototype, the Notion-vs-app tradeoffs, and the open questions the team needs to resolve.
+A digital portal for onboarding 100+ commissioners and deputy commissioners into a new city administration.
+This page walks the team through the prototype, the Notion-vs-portal tradeoffs, and the questions still on the table.

 100+ commissioners